top of page

 ABOUT

-DJ Gomi is an internationally acclaimed producer, songwriter, and disc jockey from Japan.
-As a child, he was exposed to music as his family owned an instrument shop.
-His father was a piano tuner.
-Being around him trained his ear to music.
-While in Tokyo, he was able to land a job with Haruomi Hosono (Yellow Magic Orchestra) where he mentored Gomi.
-When looking for schools, he won an Uchida Scholarship for Berklee College of Music where he studied Music Synthesis under Dr. Richard Boulanger.
-Even from his childhood, he was inspired by music producer and musician, Quincy Jones, who was an alumnus and sometimes lecturer at the school (to confirm).
-Also at this time, New York was home to an impressive nightlife scene that attracted him.
-Oftentimes, he’d go down to experience the scene and see what new music was being played.
-Upon graduation, he moved to New York and his path in the music industry took off.
+DJ Gomi is an internationally acclaimed producer, songwriter, and DJ from Japan.
+Growing up in a musical environment, his family owned an instrument shop, and his father was a piano tuner, which helped him develop a keen ear for music.
+While in Tokyo, he had the opportunity to work with Haruomi Hosono (Yellow Magic Orchestra), who became a mentor to him.
+When looking for schools, Gomi won the Uchida Scholarship to attend Berklee College of Music, where he studied Music Synthesis under Dr. Richard Boulanger.
+From a young age, he was inspired by music producer and musician Quincy Jones, who was an alumnus and sometimes a lecturer at the school.
+During this time, New York's vibrant nightlife also caught his attention, and he often visited the city to experience the scene and discover new music.
+After graduation, he moved to New York, where his career in the music industry began to take off.

-Much of his large discography has been broadcast on major media outlets and performed in major venues by other DJs.
-An impressive list of musical artists throughout the world have invited him to either produce their music or provide them dance remixes - these include Beyonce, Janet Jackson, Madonna, Whitney Houston, Mariah Carey, and Rupaul.
-His crowning achievement was producing and remixing Seasons of Love (from the musical, Rent) which became an instant dance-floor classic.
+Much of his extensive discography has been broadcast on major media outlets and played in major venues by other DJs.
+Throughout his career, he has been invited by some of the biggest names in music to either produce their music or create dance remixes.
+These artists include Beyoncé, Janet Jackson, Madonna, Whitney Houston, Mariah Carey, and RuPaul.
+His crowning achievement was producing and remixing Seasons of Love from the musical Rent, which became an instant dance-floor classic.

 PRODUCTION / DJ

-DJ Gomi’s first job in New York was at the well-known D & D Studio working with the artists recording there with the mixdowns, programming, and arrangements.
-His break came was when he landed the position of main programmer for the legendary house-music producer and DJ, Junior Vasquez.
-His weekly residency at the Sound Factory was world-renowned by dance music enthusiasts and industry folk who would make a pilgrimage there to hear and be inspired by the sounds for their own work.
-It was there, Gomi’s work got international exposure without needing to leave New York.
-His collaboration with Junior in remix and original works.
-People in the industry took notice and soon offers came in to be the engineer with other industry greats, including George Morel and Grammy- award winner, Hex Hector.
+DJ Gomi’s first job in New York was at the renowned D & D Studio, where he worked with artists on mixdowns, programming, and arrangements.
+His breakthrough came when he became the main programmer for legendary house music producer and DJ Junior Vasquez.
+Vasquez’s weekly residency at the Sound Factory was world-renowned, drawing dance music enthusiasts and industry professionals from around the globe.
+It was here that Gomi’s work gained international exposure without him needing to leave New York.
+His collaboration with Junior on remixes and original works caught the attention of industry figures, leading to offers to work with other greats, including George Morel and Grammy Award-winning producer Hex Hector.

-Throughout the years, his talent continued to be in demand.
-He contributed a remix for Mariah Carey’s Heartbreaker and wrote and produced the Billboard hit, Din Da Da (Wave Music) for Kevin Aviance and collaborated with Hex Hector for Patti Labelle.
-Also, while doing Din Da Da, he spent time at Axis Studio, which brought him close to the legendary François Kevorkian, who also became his mentor and friend.
-Back in Japan, he released a series of albums titled Neo Maestro, which were top-20 sellers on the HMV store charts there.
-Gomi then re-entered the charts with Gomi Feat Louie Balo Guzman & Yasmeen - Glad I Found You (Defected).
-All this hard work and exposure landed him DJ gigs internationally from which he still now enjoys a loyal fan base.
-He plays in Japan and in some of the finest venues in Asia.
-In New York, he had a Saturday residency at XL.
-He also graced the booths at Avalon, Roxy, Twilo, and the Tunnel.
+As the years went by, Gomi’s talent continued to be in high demand.
+He contributed a remix for Mariah Carey’s Heartbreaker and wrote and produced the Billboard hit Din Da Da (Wave Music) for Kevin Aviance.
+He also collaborated with Hex Hector on a project for Patti LaBelle.
+While working on Din Da Da, Gomi spent time at Axis Studio, where he became close friends with the legendary François Kevorkian, who also became a mentor.
+Back in Japan, Gomi released a series of albums under the title Neo Maestro, which were top-20 sellers on HMV’s charts.
+He also made a comeback with Gomi Feat.
+Louie Balo Guzman & Yasmeen - Glad I Found You (Defected).
+This hard work and exposure helped him land DJ gigs around the world, where he still enjoys a loyal fan base.
+He has played at top venues in Japan and throughout Asia, as well as at iconic New York clubs like XL, Avalon, Roxy, Twilo, and The Tunnel.

-More recently, Gomi is working with Kenny Dope (of Masters of Work fame) on his label, Dopewax.
-His single with Antonio Hart called Piano Groove topped several charts and a follow- up and a solo LP on the way.
-Several collaborative tracks on Nervous Records notably with Joi Cardwell - We Can Do Better, David Morales & Aaron K Gray - God Made Me Funky, and with Manny Ward feat.
-Sandy B - Resilience, have all charted well.
-His track with Mike Ivy, I Need Someone (Inhouse), also has made a huge wave on the dance floors.
+Recently, Gomi has been collaborating with Kenny Dope (of Masters at Work) on his label, Dopewax.
+Their single Piano Groove with Antonio Hart topped several charts, and a follow-up solo LP is on the way.
+He has also released tracks on Nervous Records, including collaborations with Joi Cardwell (We Can Do Better), David Morales & Aaron K Gray (God Made Me Funky), and Manny Ward feat.
+Sandy B (Resilience).
+His track with Mike Ivy, I Need Someone (Inhouse), has also made a big impact on dance floors.

 BEYOND THE RECORDING STUDIO

-Over the last four years, he’s been working with Roland.
-Part of his input resulted in the creation of the AIRA line (TR-8, TR-8S, SYSTEM-8, MX-1, TR-09, TB-03, etc ), the TR-8S Drum Machine, which has become a world standard.
-He got the Martinez Brother to use and endorse their products.
+In the last few years, Gomi has been working closely with Roland.
+His contributions were instrumental in the creation of the AIRA line (TR-8, TR-8S, SYSTEM-8, MX-1, TR-09, TB-03, etc.) and the TR-8S Drum Machine, which has become a world standard.
+He also helped get the Martinez Brothers to endorse Roland’s products.